Patel Podiatry

-Intoeing & Out-Toeing
+Intoeing and Out-Toeing

 Growing Out of Gait Problems

 Any child with in-toeing should have their growth monitored by a children’s foot care specialist like Dr. Sanjay Patel.
-Our team will examine your little one’s feet to make sure that no developmental issues are related to the problem, and that your child isn’t struggling with pain.
-Some conditions can be treated with braces or special shoes, but for most of these issues, the best treatment is waiting to see how they develop.
-Surgery is a last-resort option if a condition persists.
+Our team will examine your little one’s feet to ensure no developmental issues are contributing to the problem, and that your child isn’t experiencing discomfort or pain.
+In most cases, in-toeing improves naturally as children grow, but we’ll keep a close watch to ensure healthy progress.

 Out-Toeing in Children